Congruences for critical values of higher derivatives of twisted Hasse-Weil L-functions, III: Computation of the Mazur-Tate pairing

 which, by \cite[Prop.~4.3]{SS03}, is known to be injective if $p \nmid |\Gal(F(E[p])/F)|$ or $p \nmid |W|$.

 In addition, by an immediate generalization of Hilbert's Theorem 90, we have a Kummer isomorphism

-which combined with $\bar\omega$ defines an embedding (assuming for example that $p \nmid |W|$)
+which combined with $\bar\omega$ defines an embedding (assuming, for example, that $p \nmid |W|$)

-Roughly speaking, the algorithm of Schaefer and Stoll \cite{SS03} in a first step computes $H^1(F, E[p]; V \cup \Sigma(F)) $ as a subset of $A^\times / A^{\times p}$ via the embedding $\kappa \circ \bar\omega$ and then in a second step checks the local conditions occurring in (\ref{localconditions}).
+Roughly speaking, the algorithm of Schaefer and Stoll \cite{SS03}, in a first step, computes $H^1(F, E[p]; V \cup \Sigma(F)) $ as a subset of $A^\times / A^{\times p}$ via the embedding $\kappa \circ \bar\omega$ and then, in a second step, checks the local conditions occurring in (\ref{localconditions}).

 To describe the first step we let $L/F$ be a finite extension.
-For a finite place $t$ of $L$ we write $\ord_t \colon L^\times \lra \Ze$ for the associated normalized valuation.
-If $T$ is a finite set of places of $F$, we set
+For a finite place $t$ of $L$ we write $\ord_t \colon L^\times \lra \Ze$ for the associated normalised valuation.
+If $T$ is a finite set of finite places of $F$, we set

 and more generally, if $A \simeq \prod_{i=1}^s L_i$ is an \'etale $F$-algebra as above, we define